MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 ## Manipulating the Navigation Stack

-The [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property exposes a [`NavigationStack`](https://developer.xamarin.com/api/property/Xamarin.Forms.INavigation.NavigationStack/) property from which the pages in the navigation stack can be obtained.
-While Xamarin.Forms maintains access to the navigation stack, the `Navigation` property provides the [`InsertPageBefore`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.InsertPageBefore(Xamarin.Forms.Page,Xamarin.Forms.Page)/) and [`RemovePage`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.RemovePage(Xamarin.Forms.Page)/) methods for manipulating the stack by inserting pages or removing them.
+The [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property exposes a [`NavigationStack`](xref:Xamarin.Forms.INavigation.NavigationStack) property from which the pages in the navigation stack can be obtained.
+While Xamarin.Forms maintains access to the navigation stack, the `Navigation` property provides the [`InsertPageBefore`](xref:Xamarin.Forms.INavigation.InsertPageBefore*) and [`RemovePage`](xref:Xamarin.Forms.INavigation.RemovePage*) methods for manipulating the stack by inserting pages or removing them.

-The [`InsertPageBefore`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.InsertPageBefore(Xamarin.Forms.Page,Xamarin.Forms.Page)/) method inserts a specified page in the navigation stack before an existing specified page, as shown in the following diagram:
+The [`InsertPageBefore`](xref:Xamarin.Forms.INavigation.InsertPageBefore*) method inserts a specified page in the navigation stack before an existing specified page, as shown in the following diagram:

 ![](hierarchical-images/insert-page-before.png "Inserting a Page in the Navigation Stack")

-The [`RemovePage`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.RemovePage(Xamarin.Forms.Page)/) method removes the specified page from the navigation stack, as shown in the following diagram:
+The [`RemovePage`](xref:Xamarin.Forms.INavigation.RemovePage*) method removes the specified page from the navigation stack, as shown in the following diagram:

 ![](hierarchical-images/remove-page.png "Removing a Page from the Navigation Stack")